DrakeAlia/DrakeAlia/README.md

 I'm a Full Stack Web Developer who loves to create and builds things along with collaborating with others

-- 🔭 I’m currently working on ...
-A prject which uses a reservation flow for users
+- 🔭 I’m currently working on a prject which uses a reservation flow for users
-- 💬 Ask me about ...
-Anything :)
+- 💬 Ask me about anything :)
-- 📫 How to reach me: ... drakealia@gmail.com
+- 📫 How to reach me: drakealia@gmail.com